yutounun/leetcodeWithJS/SystematicTree.md

   return checkTree(root.right, root.left);
 };
 function checkTree(rightNode, leftNode) {
-  if (!rightNode && !leftNode) return true;
+  // In case of both of two nodes are null if (!rightNode && !leftNode) return true;

   // In case of one of two nodes is null if (!rightNode || !leftNode) return false;